daveRendon/DevCamp/Presentation/InstructorGuide.md

 **Demos:** You can show the portal

 **Session prep tips:**
 * Review the latest Azure features.
+Explain that there may be Azure changes since this content has been created.
 * Ensure that you are familiar with the roadmap sites on [Azure.com](https://azure.microsoft.com/en-us/updates/) and [Microsoft.com](https://www.microsoft.com/en-us/server-cloud/roadmap/)

 **Key takeaways:**